TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 46/Genesis 46.16.md

 ---

-And the sons of Gad: Ziphion, and Haggi, Shuni, and Ezbon, Eri, and Arodi, and Areli.
+The sons of Gad: Ziphion, Haggi, Shuni, Ezbon, Eri, Arodi, and Areli.